astaves/BankDemo-1/tutorial/gettingstarted/eclipse/PLIDemo.md

 2. Click **Browse**, select the `tutorial/BANKDEMO.xml` file and click **Finish**.
     The BANKDEMO server appears under **Local** in Server Explorer.

-### Start the HACloud Session Server
+### Start the SHA Session Server

-You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
-To do this, start the Windows service (Windows) or the `startsessionserver.sh` script (Linux).
+You must start the Secure Host Access session server before attempting to use the SHA TN3270 terminal emulator.
+To do this, start the Windows service (Windows) or the `startsessionserver.sh` script (UNIX).

 **Windows**

 1. From the Windows **Start** menu open the Services application.

-2. Navigate to the Rocket HA Cloud service and check whether its status is set to **Running**.
+2. Navigate to the HA Cloud service and check whether its status is set to **Running**.

 3. If it is not running, right-click the service and select **Start**.
 4. Alternatively, you can start the session by opening a command prompt as administrator and executing the following command: